-In the RHYTHM mode it dials in sparkle and shimmer, letting clean sounds cut through better.
-Balance the Treble and Presence until the desired blend is reached.
-When you have high gain or distortion sounds dialed up, you will find it very helpful in darkening and compressing the sound for single note work.
-Set the PRESENCE control low and this compression will also focus the notes and omit any unwanted "buzzy" frequencies.
-For high gain chording try higher settings of the PRESENCE control to bring out the harmonic haze.
-In the LEAD channel the Presence circuitry is quite advanced because it switches from one type of Presence located in one part of the power section, to a different Presence circuit located earlier in the preamp section.

-This switching makes the complete transformation possible that delivers the VINTAGE Mode authentically and the Modern high gain Mode absolutely over the top!
-In the Vintage Mode the Presence is similar in strength and frequency to that of the Green RHYTHM channels' CLEAN Mode.
+In the Rhythm mode it dials in sparkle and shimmer, letting clean sounds cut through better.
+Balance the Treble and PRESENCE until the desired blend is reached.
+In distortion or high gain sounds in the ORANGE Channels' Variable High Gain Mode, you will find it very helpful in darkening and compressing the sound for single note work.
+Set the PRESENCE low and this compression will also focus the notes and omit any unwanted "buzzy" frequencies.
+For high gain chording try higher settings of the PRESENCE Control to bring out the harmonic haze.
+In the RED Channel the PRESENCE circuitry is quite advanced because it switches from one type of PRESENCE located in one part of the power section, to a different PRESENCE circuit located earlier in the pre-amp section.
+This switching makes the complete transformation possible that delivers the BLUES mode authentically and the MODERN HIGH GAIN absolutely over the top!
+In the BLUES mode the PRESENCE is similar in strength and frequency to that of the ORANGE Channels' Clean mode.
 Set low it warms up single notes 'til they purr.
-At high settings it adds bounce and improved dynamics that can really help when you want to back your guitar volume down and "clean up" for rhythm playing.
+At high settings it adds bounce and improved dynamics that can really dynamics that can really help when you want to back your guitar volume down and "clean up" for rhythm playing.

-When the Red Modern high gain Mode is called up, the PRESENCE control makes the move to a new place in the circuit and gets revoiced to work on a lower frequency.
-Just right for adding attack and urgency, this Presence is the aggression control.
-It is normal for high settings of this control to make Modern Red seem extremely loud in comparison to the other Modes.
-This is a result of "unclamping" what worked as the Presence in the other three Modes and letting the RECT-O'S ponies run free.
+When the MODERN HIGH GAIN mode is called up, the PRESENCE makes the move to a new place in the circuit and gets revoiced to work on a lower frequency.
+Just right for adding attack and urgency, this PRESENCE is the aggression control.
+It is normal for high settings of this control to make MODERN RED seem extremely loud in comparison to the other modes.
+This is a result of "unclamping" what worked as the PRESENCE in the other three modes and letting the T-VERB ponies run free.
 It is in fact, the loudest setting on the amplifier.

-Use this Presence with discretion as it can make for some ear damaging, almost harsh sounds if set too high.
-Try the Modern Mode with the GAIN control set high, around to .
-Dip the MID control to .
-Then increase the Presence to dial in the right attack and blend of aggression.
-You may want to play with the balance between the MID and PRESENCE controls as they are somewhat similar in that they are very powerful and dominant in Modern.
-With these two controls dialed right, Modern is to this day the most huge and heinous crunch we've come across.
+Use this PRESENCE with discretion as it can make for some ear damaging, almost harsh sounds if set too high.
+Try the PRESENCEe to dial in the right attack and blend of aggression.
+You may want to play with the balance between the MID and PRESENCE Controls as they are somewhat similar in that they are very powerful and dominant in MODERN RED.
+With these two controls dialed right, MODERN RED is to this day the most huge and heinous crunch we've come across.
 When you hear this, you will probably won't believe that this could be the same amp that moments ago was crying the blues with such mournful conviction.